Approach - Abstract Art Allured by Time

 Gar creates his art by "painting with light" using only his camera.
 The capture screen, (like film) in his digital camera, is his canvas.
 The camera and lens are Gar’s brushes and the palette is whatever he finds, or finds him, that has a good choice of colors, shapes, and narrative while exposing light to create the art he sees in his mind.

-My art examines the way a camera can turn any object, subject, form into a performance of expressing ideas, experiences, and feelings through completely abstract methods to produce an unseen work of art.
-Only a camera can truly capture/create a work of art that is totally different then the original object and still be that same object.
-So different from the original form that the object is unknown to the viewer.
+Play is essential to Gar’s work.
+His art examines the way a camera can turn any object, subject, or form into a performance of expressing ideas, experiences, and feelings through completely abstract methods, thereby producing a previously unseen work of art.
+Only a camera can truly capture, create a work of art that is totally different from the original object and still be that same object - so different from the original form that the object is unknown to the viewer.